Thanks to Liberty Games for this great graphic.

 7. Get Your Fans Talking

-As an indie artist today, you’re most likely in charge of your own marketing.
-Marketing can seem like a completely daunting task if its just you trying to get the word out, but you actually have a whole team of marketers just waiting to share your music – your fans!
+As an indie musician today, you’re most likely in charge of your own marketing.
+Music promotion can seem like a completely daunting task if its just you trying to get the word out, but you actually have a whole team of marketers just waiting to share your music – your fans!

 With the constant presence of social media and the internet, most music fans today are bombarded with more information than they can possibly process.
 As a result, most music fans look to recommendations from trusted sources for new music.
 These trusted sources could be a good music blog but more times than not it comes from a friend.

-The Wild Feathers are a rock band out of Nashville, TN.
+The Wild Feathers were a group of indie musicians out of Nashville, TN.
 In the week leading up to the release of their self-titled debut album, The Wild Feathers made the album available early at their live shows.
 On top of that, the band gave their concert-goers a little surprize.
 Every album sold included two CDs – one to keep and one to share with a friend.
 (Source) By selling the album early they are specifically targeting their superfans – the ones who would travel hours just to get their hands on the album before everyone else.
 Because they are so passionate about the music, superfans are also most likely to tell their friends about The Wild Feathers.
 Giving them an extra CD to do just that really empowered their superfans to share.

 8. Develop a Brand Strategy